ray2day/ray2day/README.md

 - expanding my C# coding skills by doing tutorials, excercises, etc. ...just programming a lot!</BR>
 - expand my knowledge about developing webapps and -services using the .NET frame work; Razor pages / MVC / Blazor
 - Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor
-- getting used even more working with git and GitHub (both using it in Visual Studio as working with it on the Command Line)
 - learn even more about developing RESTful API's and Blazor applications
 - learn more about Microsoft SQL Server Management Studio / managing and working with databases
 - learn more about Authentication and Authorization (Duende and Identity Server 4)